 What Are The Types Of Apprenticeships?

 Before we proceed to how to apply for an apprenticeship, let us take a look at the different types of apprenticeships that you can do.
 From animal care to building, and administration to catering, you will find a number of apprenticeships that you can apply to.
-There are more than 190 different occupations that offer students the option of doing an apprenticeship.
+There are more than 190 different occupations that receive an apprenticeship application because they offer students the option of doing one.
 Most job sectors offer apprenticeship opportunities, with a wide range of specific roles on offer within each.
 These include:

 - Accounting Apprenticeships